 What is the Text Analytics API?

-The Text Analytics API is a cloud-based service that provides advanced natural language processing over raw text, and includes four main functions: sentiment analysis, key phrase extraction, language detection, and entity linking.
+The Text Analytics API is a cloud-based service that provides advanced natural language processing over raw text, and includes four main functions: sentiment analysis, key phrase extraction, language detection, and named entity recognition.

 The API is a part of Azure Cognitive Services, a collection of machine learning and AI algorithms in the cloud for your development projects.

 Use sentiment analysis to find out what customers think of your brand or topic by analyzing raw text for clues about positive or negative sentiment.
 This API returns a sentiment score between 0 and 1 for each document, where 1 is the most positive.

-You can detect which language the input text is written in and report a single language code for every document submitted on the request for up to 120 languages.
+You can detect which language the input text is written in and report a single language code for every document submitted on the request in a wide range of languages, variants, dialects, and some regional/cultural languages.
 The language code is paired with a score indicating the strength of the score.
-You can use the REST API or the .NET SDK.

 Identify and categorize entities in your text as people, places, organizations, date/time, quantities, percentages, currencies, and more.
 Well-known entities are also recognized and linked to more information on the web.